 Three architecture and design professionals are joining RMIT University to inspire the next generation of practitioners and researchers.

-Dean of the School, Professor Richard Blythe, said the trio would play an important role in establishing the School's new Centre for Design Practice Research (D-Lab).
+School of Architecture and Design Dean, Professor Richard Blythe, said the trio would play an important role in establishing the School's new D-Lab in the Centre for Design Practice Research.

 "The centre will house a cluster of experimental design laboratories working across a range of disciplines with a focus on pressing societal questions," he said.